 Before 1960 most of the work surrounding animal intelligence was centered around behavior, with famous experiments such as Pavlov’s dogs and Thorndike’s operant conditioning.
 After 1960, the field began to shift to understand animal cognition and there has been much debate whether animals have an actual consciousness.

-“So long.
-Thanks for all the fish.”
+“So long, and thanks for all the fish.”

 Dolphins have long been celebrated as some of the most clever animals in the world.
-Their brains are extremely large for their body size, have a neocortex (where higher function takes place) much more intricate than humans and the region of the brain that's in charge of self awareness is enlarged when compared to other animals.
+Their brains are extremely large for their body size, have a neocortex (where higher function takes place) much more intricate than humans and the region of the brain that is in charge of self awareness is enlarged when compared to other animals.

 It was recently discovered that dolphins remember the signature call of their friends, even if they hadn’t seen each other in over 20 years.
 This might help explain how dolphins can leave and join different pods so easily over the course of their lifetime.